-Download the 2016 Local Fire Code Amendments for the City of Healdsburg (PDF).
+Download the 2019 Local Fire Code Amendments for the City of Healdsburg.
 The Sonoma County Fire Prevention Officers (FPOs) worked together to provide consistency among the agencies on these local fire code adoptions.

-On January 1, 2017 the State of California will mandate that the 2016 California Fire Code go into effect.
+On January 1, 2020 the State of California will mandated that the 2019 California Fire Code go into effect.
 During the six-month period preceding this date, local jurisdictions have an opportunity to prepare amendments to the code that reflect local conditions.